adamculp/php-code-quality/README.md

 adamculp/php-code-quality:latest <followup-command-with-arguments>
 ```

 Also, note the example above is for using the Docker Hub repository.
-Alternatively, you can also use the Github Package repository as well by prepending `ghcr.io/` to the image identifier, like the following: (Replacing the placeholders in angle brackets with your values.)
+Alternatively, you can also use the GitHub Package repository as well by prepending `ghcr.io/` to the image identifier, like the following: (Replacing the placeholders in angle brackets with your values.)

 ```
 cd </path/to/your/project>